-• You are filing this application because your card has mistakes on it that are the fault of the immigration service, or

-• You never got your original resident card, and the postal service returned the card to the immigration service.
+- You are filing this application because your card has mistakes on it that are the fault of Immigration, or - You never got your original resident card, and the postal service returned the card to Immigration.
 If the card was never returned to them, you have to pay the filing fee.

-To find out if your card was returned to the immigration service, visit their website at www.uscis.gov.
+To find out if your card was returned to Immigration, visit their website at www.uscis.gov.
 Type in your receipt number in the box under "check case status."
 Your receipt number is on your receipt notice in the boxes at the top.
 If the website does not tell you if the card was returned, you may have to make an appointment with your local immigration office.
-To make an appointment, go to the website, click on "schedule an appointment" then follow the instructions, or
+To make an appointment, call the USCIS Contact Center at (800) 375-5283, or

-If you are filing because you are turning 14 years old, and your card expires after your 16th birthday, your application fee is waived if you file within 30 days of your 14th birthday.
+• You are filing because you are turning 14 years old, and your card expires after your 16th birthday.
+Your application fee is waived if you file within 30 days of your 14th birthday.
 But you still have to send in an \$85 biometrics fee.